1994–95 UCLA Bruins men's basketball team

 The 1994–95 UCLA Bruins men's basketball team represented the University of California, Los Angeles in the 1994–95 NCAA Division I men's basketball season.
 The Bruins were led by Jim Harrick in his seventh season as head coach.
 They played their home games at the Pauley Pavilion as member of the Pac-10 Conference.
+They had an original record of 31–2 and 17–2 in the Pac-10, however this was adjusted in July 1997 to an official record of 32–1, 16–1 after California was forced to forfeit their victory over UCLA in the 1994–1995 season by the NCAA due to infractions.

-They finished the season 32–1, 17–1 in Pac-10 play to win the regular season championship.
+They won the Pac-10 regular season championship with a record of 17–2.
 They received the conference's automatic bid to the NCAA tournament as the No. 1 seed in the West region.
 They defeated Florida International, Missouri, Mississippi State, and UConn to advance to the Final Four.
 There they defeated Oklahoma State and Arkansas to win the National Championship, marking the school's 11th title.
 It was their first title in twenty years and since the retirement of head coach John Wooden.

 The team featured seniors Ed O'Bannon, Tyus Edney, and George Zidek; Ed's younger brother, Charles O'Bannon; and a pair of freshmen in Toby Bailey and J. R. Henderson (now known as J. R. Sakuragi).
-Little-used reserve Bob Myers is now general manager of the NBA's Golden State Warriors.
+Little-used reserve Bob Myers is a former general manager of the NBA's Golden State Warriors.